-- Have your home and furnishings/installations inspected for earthquake, fire, flood and storm safety, and install a fire alarm. - Secure walls, doors and windows against unauthorised access. - Arrange a meeting place with your family in case access to your home is cut off. - Plan escape routes to a safe place in your country of residence or to a safe country. - Keep the Trade Office of Swiss Industries informed of any change in your address, telephone numbers (including mobile numbers abroad and in Switzerland) and email address so that we can contact you in the event of an emergency.
-You can also do this online: www.eda.admin.ch > Online desk > Registration, deregistration and change of address.
+- Have your home and furnishings/installations inspected for earthquake, fire, flood and storm safety, and install a fire alarm. - Secure walls, doors and windows against unauthorised access. - Arrange a meeting place with your family in case access to your home is cut off. - Plan escape routes to a safe place in your country of residence or to a safe country. - Keep the Swiss representation informed of any change in your address, telephone numbers (including mobile numbers abroad and in Switzerland) and email address so that we can contact you in the event of an emergency.
+You can also do this online: www.eda.admin.ch > Services and publications > Services for Swiss nationals abroad > Registration, deregistration and change of address: